 Responding to Stressful Events

-The psychological impact of a stressful event can be immediate or delayed, and those affected directly or indirectly can feel a range of emotions and reactions.
+The impact of a stressful event can be immediate or delayed, and those affected directly or indirectly can feel a range of emotions and reactions.
 In the wake of stressful events our reactions can affect us physically or emotionally.
 It can affect our thinking.

 Food Safety During Prolonged Power Outages